-Caroline Wilson has worked in social care for over 30 years and qualified as a Social Worker over 25 years ago.
-Caroline has worked primarily with children and families in a number of settings.
-This includes being employed as a Social Worker in a children and families team and at the NSPCC at both their child protection helpline and within their specialist investigation service.
-Her most recent work history includes being a Registered Manager in children's home, a Social Care Regulatory Inspector at Ofsted and an independent visitor conducting Regulation 44 visits to children's homes.
+Caroline has worked in social care for over 30 years and qualified as a Social Worker about 25 years ago.
+Caroline has worked primarily with children and families in various settings.
+This includes being employed as a Social Worker in a children and families team, at the NSPCC at both their child protection helpline and within their specialist investigation service.
+Her most recent work history includes being a

+Registered Manager in a children's home, a Social Care Regulatory Inspector at Ofsted and an independent visitor conducting Regulation 44 visits to children's homes.

-Operations Director: Esther Ajakaye
+Registered Manager: Esther Ajakaye